The Strawberry Festival is a annual event filled with entertainment, food, artisans and strawberry shortcakes!

 Our festival grows every year and manages to keep its small town country flavor boasting 20,000+ visitors each year

-For forty consecutive years, hundreds of volunteers from South Berwick, have come together for a South Berwick tradition.
-As always, official Festival activities will take place only on the grounds of Central School, on Main Street, in the center of town.
-A stop at the Strawberry Festival Information Booth is a must to find out more about the day’s schedule for the entertainers, crafters, as well as the various activities throughout the fair grounds.
+For forty-one consecutive years, hundreds of volunteers from the community of South Berwick, have come together for this locale centered tradition.
+As always, official Festival activities will take place only within the boundaries of Central School, located on Main Street, in the center of town.
+A stop at the Strawberry Festival Information Booth is a must-do, to find out more about the day’s schedules for the multiple entertainment venues, locations of crafters and non-profit organizations booths, as well as the various activities throughout the fair grounds.
 At the information booth you can also purchase the strawberry festival T-shirts.

-Preparation of the strawberries start on Friday, the morning before the Festival at the Community Center, where over a hundred and fifty volunteers get together for a good old fashioned social to hull, slice, and sugar the berries.
-Early Saturday morning volunteers slice the biscuits, and move everything under the Strawberry Shortcake tent so all will be ready for the Festival goers when it opens at 9:00 am.
-Things stay pretty busy for the entire Festival that calls it quits at 4:00pm.
+After months of planning and coordination the preparation for the festival shifts into high gear with the preparation of the strawberries on Friday, when the morning before the Festival at the Community Center, where over a hundred and fifty volunteers get together for a good old fashioned berry social to hull, slice, and sugar the berries.
+Early Saturday morning as smells of a pancake breakfast drift through the air, craft vendors setup their booths, grills get fired up and strawberry tent volunteers slice the biscuits, and move everything under the Strawberry Shortcake serving tent so all will be ready when the Festival officially opens @ 9:00 am.

-Strawberry shortcakes have always been a favorite of the Festival.
-They will begin serving at 9:00am until we run out.
-We will have over 250 cases of fresh strawberries, 70 gallons of whipped cream, 300 dozen biscuits and 60 cheesecakes.
+Strawberry shortcakes have always been a favorite of the Festival and the order line typically wends across the front lawn of Central school.
+The volunteer staff will begin serving at 9:00am and continue until we run out of supplies.
+We will prepare and serve over 250 cases of fresh strawberries, 70 gallons of whipped cream, 300 dozen biscuits and 60 cheesecakes.

-Transportation to and from the Festival is FREE via an old fashion trolley ride.
-Running every 20 mins, the trolleys will provide free transportation to the Festival from parking locations at Marshwood Great Works School on Rt 236, Community Center on Norton St, Powder House Hill, and Our Lady of the Angels Church Parking lot.
+Transportation between overflow parking lots and the Festival grounds is FREE via an old fashion trolley ride.
+Running @ every 20 mins, from 9 a.m. till 3 p.m. the trolleys will provide free transportation to the Festival from parking locations at Marshwood Great Works School on Rt 236, Community Center on Norton St, Powder House Hill, and Our Lady of the Angels Church Parking lot at 162 Agamenticus road.

 The day’s activities begin at 8:00 am, a 5 mile Road Race and 2.5 mile Fun Walk, sponsored by the South Berwick Recreation Department and local businesses, kick off from Marshwood Middle School on Academy St.